 Typically, babies learn to sit up between the ages of four and seven months old.
 There are a few caveats, though.
 First and foremost, babies develop at different paces, so don’t freak out if your little one lacks a ton of head control at four months.
 Also, when baby first starts sitting up, it will likely be with your assistance.

 When they do move on to sitting up by themselves, it will probably involve a lot of tipping over in the early stages.
 Going from lying down to sitting up is tough work, Mama!
 Your little one still has to build up that strength and endurance.
 Stay close by in case you need to catch them.
+You may even want to set them up on a soft rug and put some nursing pillows around them for support.

 Over time, baby will be able to sit up longer and stronger on their own.
 The independent sitting milestone usually occurs closer to the seven- to nine-month range.
 Eventually, your little one may even start to pivot into different positions and, ultimately, transition straight from sitting up to crawling.